woluweb/a_different_domain_name_for_each_language/readme.md

 # Introduction

-Suppose you have a multilingual Joomla website with a different domain name for each language.
+Suppose you have a multilingual Joomla 4 website with a different domain name for each language.
 Here is a nice and easy solution to implement that.

+Indeed in Joomla 3 there were a couple of plugins allowing to do that:
+- 'Language Domain' https://github.com/pe7er/plg_system_language2domain by Peter Martin (based on https://github.com/yireo-joomla/plg_system_languagedomains by Jisse Reitsma aka Yireo)
+- 'GJ Multilanguages Domains' which is not available anymore on the Joomla Extensions Directory any more

+But atm and afaik there is no solution for Joomla 4

 There are 3 Steps
 1. add a few lines in your .htaccess file (so obviously it only works with Apache servers.
 If your server runs Nginx, give a try to https://winginx.com/en/htaccess)